PavelGrigoryevDS/awesome-data-analysis/README.md

 ### Tools

-A collection of powerful libraries and frameworks for natural language processing in Python.
+A collection of powerful libraries and frameworks for natural language processing.

 - [Natural Language Toolkit (NLTK)](https://www.nltk.org/) - A leading platform for building Python programs to work with human language data.
 - [TextBlob](https://textblob.readthedocs.io/en/dev/) - A simple library for processing textual data.